duksctf/duksctf.github.io/_posts/2016-04-15-PCTF2016-kriptovor.md

 It's written that after successful infection, the ransomware will send three files with SMTP:

-* The list of the process running on the victim
+* The list of the processes running on the victim
 * A screenshot of the desktop
 * Private key used to encrypt AES key for encrypting the victim's files